Cruising into Keelung Taiwan: Geothermal Wonders and Coastal Rock Formations

 A closeup of an ornate temple with orange tile roofs and dragon sculptures

-Keelung might not be the first place that comes to mind when you think of Taiwan, but this northern port city makes for a perfect day trip if you’re arriving by cruise.
-Nestled between rolling green mountains and rugged coastline, Keelung has been a key maritime hub for centuries.
-Historically, the port played a strategic role during both Qing and Japanese rule, and today it remains one of Taiwan’s busiest seaports.
+Keelung might not be the first place that comes to mind when planning a visit to Taiwan, but for cruise travelers, this northern port city makes an excellent day trip.
+Tucked between misty green mountains and a rugged coastline, Keelung has served as a vital maritime hub for centuries.
+It played key roles during both the Qing Dynasty and Japanese occupation, and today it stands as one of Taiwan’s busiest seaports.

 If You Have More Time…